 Just select the layout you want to re-name and type in your wanted name and press enter.

 Custom names input is limited to 12 letters and spaces.
 Some names with letters (like “W”) take more space than the display window offers.
-Make sure to shorten names if they are not fully displayed.
+Make sure to shorten names.

-The created names will be saved within the current Ableton Live set and can be as well stored as presets in your Ableton Live User library.
+The created names are saved within the current Ableton Live set.
+You can store presets in your Ableton Live User library.

-The custom set names for layouts will be shown in the “LayoutMenu” and when setting up automated changes via this menu.
+The custom set names for layouts will be shown in the “LayoutMenu” and as well when setting up automations for this menu.

 This makes selecting and setting up automated changes clear and easy.